Skoda Kodiaq interior, tech and comfort

 - Rear passengers will travel happily

-If you’re doing lots of miles or suffer from aches while driving, it’s worth considering the Convenience Plus Package.
-This brings electrical adjustment and additional lumbar support plus a bonus massage feature.
+If you’re a particularly high mileage driver, the Convenience Plus Package is worth considering.
+This brings electrical seat adjustment and additional lumbar support plus a bonus massage feature.
 But at more than £2,000, it’s an expensive option.